sebedard13/my_vector_graphic_editor/decisions.md

 ## Coordinate precision

 A 32-bit float value has precision of 2^-23 for a value between -1.0 and 1.0.
 This is enough for the precision of the coordinates.
-The biggest art piece in pixels could be defined by this formula if we want a point to still be in 1/3 pixel, :
+The biggest art piece in pixels could be defined by this formula if we want a point to still be in 1/4 pixel, :

+The point per pixel is useful in calulation because we can truncate some of the values.

 ```
-point_per_pixel = 3
+point_per_pixel = 4
-largest_size * 2^23 < (1.0- (-1.0)) * point_per_pixel
+largest_size * 2^-23 < (1.0- (-1.0)) / point_per_pixel
-largest_size ≈ 52 000 000
+largest_size ≈ 4 200 000
 ```

 After with a dpi of 300, we can find the size of canvas in inch/meter.

 ```
-largest_size / 300 ≈ 173333.3 inch or 4402.6 meter
+largest_size / 300 ≈ 13981 inch or 355 meter
 ```

 It should be large enough for any art piece.